IIIF/api/source/api/search/2.0/index.md

 Any resource in the Presentation API may have a search service associated with it.
 The resource determines the scope of the content that will be searched.
 A service associated with a manifest will search all of the annotations on canvases or other objects below the manifest, a service associated with a particular range will only search the canvases within the range, or a service on a canvas will search only annotations on that particular canvas.

 The description of the service follows the pattern established in the [Linking to Services][service-annex] specification.
-The description block _MUST_ have the `@context` property with the value "http://iiif.io/api/search/{{ page.major }}/context.json", the  `profile` property with the value "http://iiif.io/api/search/{{ page.major }}/search", and the `@id` property that contains the URI where the search can be performed.
+The description block _MUST_ have the `@context` property with the value "http://iiif.io/api/search/{{ page.major }}/context.json", the  `profile` property with the value "http://iiif.io/api/search/{{ page.major }}/search", and the `id` property that contains the URI where the search can be performed.

 An example service description block: